Entry Level Resume Examples & Template for 2024 [+Tips]

 • Implemented new POS integration, saving 97% of IT budget.

-We skipped the common “job responsibilities” subsection, but we highlighted tech-centric resume achievements.
+I skipped the common “job responsibilities” subsection, but I highlighted tech-centric resume achievements.
 Also, start each achievement and job duty entry with a power verb.

 You may have waited tables, but handling that installation of the new POS, as well as integrating them with Uber Eats—super relevant on the entry-level IT resume!